billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/properties/addMapTiles.md

   width:number|null, /* Width of the image or if null is given it will be determined automatically when the image is loaded */ height:number|null, /* Height of the image or if null is given it will be determined automatically when the image is loaded */ hidden:boolean, /* Wether the map tile is hidden */
-  scalePosition: boolean, /* Should the map item scale it's position when the map scale change */
+  scalePosition: boolean, /* Should the map tile scale it's position when the map scale change */
-  scaleDimension: boolean, /* Should the map item scale it's dimension when the map scale change */ }
+  scaleDimension: boolean, /* Should the map tile scale it's dimension when the map scale change */ }
 ```